Developer Preview — This project is in active development. APIs may change. Provide feedback

 # Get a token with specific scopes

-b2c auth token --scope sfcc.orders --scope sfcc.products
+b2c auth token --auth-scope sfcc.orders --auth-scope sfcc.products

 # Output as JSON (useful for parsing)